root-project/web/manual/cling/index.md

 overhead of the compile/link cycle might be larger than just executing the script in the interpreter.

-ACLiC will build a dictionary and a shared library from your C++ script, using the compiler and the compiler options that were used to compile the ROOT executable.
+ACLiC (The Automatic Compiler of Libraries in Cling) will build a dictionary and a shared library from your C++ script, using the compiler and the compiler options that were used to compile the ROOT executable.
 You do not have to write a Makefile remembering the correct compiler options, and you do not have to exit ROOT.

 ### Usage